12 Common Transmission Problems That You Can’t Overlook

 Grinding Or Buzzing Noises

+If everything is working normally, the automatic transmission operates smoothly when changing gear.
+To be more specific, there will be no slipping, shaking or grinding sensations when shifting from gear to gear.
 When you hear a strange brushing noise, even with a good condition gear, the problem will surely lay in the torque converter.

 Even though it seems like a minor problem, this can cause huge damage to the transmission if drivers are not taking care of their dear vehicles.